-JAMI BRANDLI’s plays include Technicolor Life, S.O.E., M-Theory, ¡SOLDADERA!, Sisters Three, Through the Eye of a Needle, Medusa’s Song, O: A Rhapsody in Divorce, and BLISS (or Emily Post is Dead!) which was named in the 2014 Kilroys List.
-Her work has been produced/developed at New Dramatists, New York Theatre Workshop, Launch Pad, The Women’s Voices Theater Festival, Chalk REP, Great Plains Theatre Conference, The Lark, among other venues.
+JAMI BRANDLI’s plays include The Romeo and Juliet Senior Citizens Project: A Comedy, M-Theory: a play told in 11 dimensions, Technicolor Life, Sisters Three, Through the Eye of a Needle, O: A Rhapsody in Divorce, Visiting Hours, The Caregiver's Guide and BLISS (or Emily Post is Dead!) which was named in the inaugural Kilroys List.
+Works produced/developed at New Dramatists, New York Theatre Workshop, The Lark, Launch Pad, The Women’s Voices Theater Festival, Kitchen Dog Theater, Moving Arts, The Inkwell Theater, Great Plains Theatre Conference, among other venues.

-A proud member of The Playwrights Union, the Antaeus Playwrights Lab, and The Dramatist Guild, Jami teaches dramatic writing at Lesley University's low-residency MFA program.
-She is represented by the Robert A Freedman Agency and Gramercy Park Entertainment.
-Her plays can be found on the New Play Exchange.
-For more info: www.jamibrandli.com
+A proud member of The Playwrights Union and The Dramatist Guild, Jami teaches dramatic writing at Lesley University's low-residency MFA program.
+She is represented by Samara Harris at the Michael Moore Agency.
+Her plays can also be found on the New Play Exchange.

 In Columbia, Rep Stage is pronouncing 2015-16 “The Year of the Woman” including these member plays: Jami Brandli’s “Technicolor Life” (Oct.
 21-Nov.8), “The Antigone Project: A Play in 5 Parts” (Feb.
 17-March 6) by Tanya Barfield, Karen Hartman, Chiori Miyagawa, Lynn Nottage and Caridad Svich.